Photos by Dustin Nevill

-Our athletes commit to achieving their goals and improving their health at Razorback, Foxcroft, and DAC CrossFit.
-We are very proud of the determination and hard work that each of our athletes display as they become healthier, stronger, quicker, and develop their overall fitness.
-This incredible group of athletes in our growing community is devoted to helping each other and themselves to become better every day.
-As coaches, we feel extremely privileged to have the opportunity to work with so many like-minded, hardworking athletes to accomplish their goals.
+Each of our athletes commit to accomplishing goals that they set and making healthy lifestyle choices everyday at CrossFit Foxcroft and Razorback CrossFit.
+The determination and hard work that they put in results in becoming healthier, stronger, quicker, and the improvement of their overall fitness.
+This incredible group of athletes in our growing community is devoted to helping each other and themselves become better each day.
+As coaches, we feel extremely privileged to have the opportunity to work with so many like-minded, hardworking athletes to achieve their goals.

 What do you like most about CrossFit?